NASHVILLE, Tenn. (WKRN) — Tennessee lawmakers kicked off the annual legislative session this week in Nashville.

 Ahead of the 113th General Assembly, WKRN News 2’s Chris O’Brien sat down with leaders on both sides of the aisle to talk about all the issues and what they might look like in bill form.

 Separate interviews were conducted with Senate Minority Leader Raumesh Akbari (D-Memphis), Lt.
 Gov. Randy McNally (R-Oak Ridge), Speaker of the House Cameron Sexton (R-Crossville), House Majority Leader William Lamberth (R-Portland), Senate Majority Leader Jack Johnson (R-Franklin) and Democratic House Caucus Chairman John Ray Clemmons (D-Nashville).

 Not every interviewee was asked about every subject, but there was considerable crossover with most of them.

-Below you’ll find what lawmakers said ahead of the session when asked about their thoughts on possible cannabis reform in the state.
+Below you’ll find what lawmakers said ahead of the session when asked about their thoughts on transgender therapy, drag shows, and LGBTQ+ rights.

 Clemmons: “Tennessee families, from one end of the state to the other, are facing a lot of challenges on a daily basis.
 Drag shows don’t rank anywhere near the top 100 of those challenges facing Tennessee families on a daily basis.
 I really would like to see the Republicans and Democrats work across the aisle to actually address problems that Tennessee families are facing.”

 “I hate to see a bunch of people just trying to grab headlines with unconstitutional legislation.
 My guiding principle in public service is if the bill, in any way, discriminates against any individual, it’s bad.
 I wish that my colleagues across the aisle would have that same guiding principle.”